zyadamec/migAz/asm/readme.md

 ![migAz options window](./media/virtual-machines-windows-migration-migaz/MigAzOptions.png)

-### Uniqueness suffix

-When exporting storage accounts and cloud services, the tool appends to the resource name the “uniqueness suffix” string to avoid names conflicts.
-You have the option to change this uniqueness suffix string.

 ### Build empty environment

 If this option is selected, the selected virtual machines will be exported to export.json file as new virtual machines with empty data disks.
 By default, Windows virtual machines will be created using Windows Server 2012 R2 Datacenter SKU and Linux virtual machine will be created using Ubuntu Server 16.04.0-LTS SKU.
 You can change this by editing the export.json template and change the image references.